CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/Concepts/working-with/objects/object-equality.md

 TODO: notes about reference equality and a worked through example

-## How Cortex compares objects for equality
+## How CORTEX compares objects for equality

 TODO: notes about how cortex compares and a worked through example